 Kaila Rudolph is the head of merchandising at Brideside, a concierge service offering brides and bridesmaids a personalized shopping experience.

-Dresses aren't the only option for women.
+Dresses aren't the only option.
 "For a modern take on traditional black-tie, try a chic tailored jumpsuit," says Gutowicz.
 In terms of accessories, she suggests adding two to three statement pieces like chandelier earrings, an eye-catching headband, or a faux fur wrap.
 Stick to heels or more formal flats on the bottom.

-Men attending a black-tie optional wedding can wear a tuxedo, but for those who don't, go for a suit in a dark color such as navy blue, black, or grey.
+You can certainly wear a tuxedo, but for those who don't, go for a suit in a dark color such as navy blue, black, or grey.
 "Choose a crisp, white dress shirt," Gutowicz adds.
 "A black-tie optional wedding is no place for your favorite black or red button-up—save this for a guys’ night out!"
 And don’t even dream about skipping a tie.
 "The tie or bowtie is an essential piece of this level of formality," she explains.
+As for footwear, leather or patent dress shoes or black, velvet loafers work just fine.

 Black-Tie Optional Wedding Attire Etiquette

 "Don’t steal the spotlight by combining loud colors and daring silhouettes," Gutowicz cautions.
 "If you’re choosing a bold print or sequins, stick to a sleek, soft shape with minimal drama."
-This is still the bride and groom's big day.
+This is still the couple's big day.